rogpeppe/godeps/README.md

 currently available, godeps will attempt to fetch it, unless the -F flag is provided.

      -F	when updating, do not try to fetch deps if the update fails -N	when updating, only update if the dependency is newer -P int
-		max number of concurrent updates (default 1) -force-clean
+       	max number of concurrent updates (default 1) -T	do not include testing dependencies
+     -force-clean
        	force cleaning of modified-but-not-committed repositories.
 Do not use this flag unless you really need to!
      -n	print but do not execute update commands
-	-t	include testing dependencies
      -u string
        	update dependencies
      -x	show executed commands